-• Baby must be awake and alert to be cup fed.

-- Baby should be calm and not overly hungry when cup feeding begins. - Cup feeding will encourage baby to use their tongue and lower jaw in a similar way to breastfeeding. - It allows baby to smell and enjoy the milk. - A baby with a tongue-tie may find it difficult to cup feed.
+- Baby must be awake and alert to be cup fed. - Make sure baby is calm and not overly hungry when cup feeding begins. - Cup feeding will encourage baby to use their tongue and lower jaw, in a similar way to breastfeeding. - It allows baby to smell and enjoy the milk. - A baby with a tongue-tie may find it difficult to cup feed.
 Please discuss this with a member of staff.

-Before cup feeding.
+Before cup feeding

-- Wash your hands with hot soapy water and dry thoroughly. - Use a pre-sterilised, once-only cup at each feed provided by the hospital. - Wrap baby securely in a blanket to keep their hands out of the way, so that they do not knock the cup out of your hands. - Sit baby in an upright position on your lap to prevent choking and place a bib or muslin square around baby's neck. - Place the cup so that it is gently resting on baby's lower lip.
-Do not press it down; the cup should be tipped so that the milk touches baby's lip. - Wait and baby will sniff the milk, push their tongue forward and start to lap or drink the milk. - Do not tip the milk into baby's mouth as this may cause them to choke. - Keep baby sat upright and the cup still; do not move the cup away when they stop drinking. - Cup feed should not go on for more than 30 minutes. - Baby will drink at their own pace with breaks when they need to rest.
+- Wash your hands with hot soapy water.
+Dry thoroughly. - Use a pre-sterilised, once-only cup at each feed provided by the hospital. - Wrap baby securely in a blanket to keep their hands out of the way, so that they do not knock the cup out of your hands. - Sit baby in an upright position on your lap to prevent choking.
+Place a bib or muslin square around baby's neck. - Place the cup so that it is gently resting on baby's lower lip.
+Do not press it down; the cup should be tipped so that the milk touches baby's lip. - Wait and baby will sniff the milk, push their tongue forward and start to lap or drink the milk. - Do not tip the milk into baby's mouth, as this may cause them to choke. - Keep baby sat upright and the cup still.
+Do not move the cup away when they stop drinking.

+- Do not cup feed for more than 30 minutes. - Baby will drink at their own pace, with breaks when they need to rest.
 At the end of the feed they may close their mouth to show that they have finished.

-· Bottle feeding your expressed milk
+Bottle feeding your expressed milk

-You may need to be supported to understand your baby's feeding cues and to hold your baby close during feeds.
-Bottle feeding should be done in a way that is as acceptable and stress free for baby as possible, as well as reducing the risk of overfeeding.
+You may need to be supported to understand baby's feeding cues and to hold baby close during feeds.
+Bottle feeding should be done in a way that is as acceptable and stress free for baby as possible.
+This also reduces the risk of overfeeding baby.

-- Offer the bottle in response to feeding cues, gently inviting baby to take the teat. - Pace the feeds and avoid forcing your baby to finish their feed. - Reduce the number of people who give feeds.
+- Offer the bottle in response to feeding cues, gently inviting baby to take the teat. - Pace the feeds.
+Do not force baby to finish their feed. - Reduce the number of people who give feeds.